DLuensch/StereoVision-ADCensus/README.md

  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If build the program successfully you should be able to see the "ImageRectify" executable.
+ 6. If you build the program successfully you should be able to see the "ImageRectify" executable.

 **Execute the image rectification:**
  1. Create a "config.cfg" as you can see in the sample folder.